- Oops!Something went wrong.Please try again later.

 Before you make the switch to the season of watching every single Christmas movie, there are plenty of films suitable for Turkey Day.
 Some may take place on the holiday itself while others just have themes of family and food.
 Either route provides a plentiful harvest.
-Here’s our selection to feast your eyes on—including juicy plots that are sure to top your family drama of the day, along with some kids table-friendly favorites.
+Here’s our selection to feast your eyes on—including juicy plots that are sure to top your family drama of the day, a surprising thriller, and some kid's table-friendly favorites.

 The Big Sick

-The Big Sick nails its depiction of the Awkward Moment when you meet the parents of your significant.
+The Big Sick nails its depiction of the Awkward Moment when you meet the parents of your significant other.
 In the film, Kumail Nanjiani tells the true story of how he met his wife, Emily Gordon.
-If you want to laugh about being in an incredibly tense situation with your partner's parents, pop this rom-com on.
+If you want to laugh about being in an incredibly tense situation with your partner's parents, pop on this rom-com.